Steven-Grevera/ENC4265/manual.md

 *Figure 120: Image showing The Gimmick's boundary ending of the Glass Building Corridor.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/e287f8a6-bc94-4ed6-a3dc-22e7db359036)
 *Figure 121: Image showing a hiding place in the Glass Building Corridor.
 Image Taken By: Steven Grevera*

 ### Sea of Trees Complex
 ![image](https://github.com/user-attachments/assets/bf38f273-7add-45db-97b2-790a0d4d4934)
 *Figure 122: Image showing the spawn location in The Sea of Trees Complex.
 Image Taken By: Steven Grevera*

-The Sea of Tree’s Complex is a mostly outdoor corridor with sections also inside of abandoned and dilapidated buildings which are usually blocked off with pot traps, that upon touching, will explode with corruption smoke as well as do damage to the player.
+The Sea of Trees Complex is a mostly outdoor corridor with sections inside abandoned and dilapidated buildings, which are usually blocked off with pot traps that, upon touching, will explode with corruption smoke and damage the player.

  ![image](https://github.com/user-attachments/assets/49107570-4147-46c4-8e50-a64f419f0b47)
 *Figure 123: Image showing a trap in The Sea of Trees Complex.
 Image Taken By: Steven Grevera*